Accessibility complaints about transportation services

 If you haven't contacted the transportation service provider about your complaint, that's the first thing we'll do.
 We will forward your complaint with a 30-day deadline for them to respond.
 Often the issue can be resolved directly with the transportation service provider.

-If you're not satisfied with the response, we can try to resolve your complaint through facilitation or mediation – fast and easy informal dispute resolution processes.
+If you're not satisfied with the response, we can try to resolve your complaint through mediation – a fast and easy informal dispute resolution process.
 The vast majority of complaints are resolved this way.

 Where less formal processes don't prove successful, the Agency also offers a court-like process called adjudication, where a panel will make a decision based on the evidence provided.